KhronosGroup/KTX-Software/BUILDING.md

 > Use with caution.

 The information below about signing on iOS, macOS and Windows applies to library only and complete builds.

+The only dependencies beyond the build tools are for the build machine to have a [bash](#bash) shell and, if using OpenCL, the mentioned OpenCL development environment.

 The complete project
 --------------------